2022 Adamawa State flood

 The 2022 Adamawa State flood was a natural disaster that occurred in Adamawa State, Nigeria, in September 2022.
-It affected over 30,000 square kilometers of land and exposed about 6.6 million people to potential risks.
+It affected over 30,000 km2 of land and exposed about 6.6 million people to potential risks.
 The flood was caused by heavy rainfall and increased water flows from the Cameroonian highlands.
 It resulted in 25 deaths, 58 injuries, and the displacement of 131,638 people.
 It also submerged 153 communities and damaged houses, farmlands and other properties.
 The flood highlighted the vulnerability of the region to such events and the need for better preparedness and mitigation measures.

 In October 2023, the North-East region of Nigeria experienced a series of flood incidents, primarily attributed to water releases from the Lagdo Dam in Cameroon.
 According to a report by the International Organization for Migration (IOM), this event resulted in significant infrastructure damage, displacing more than 8,504 households and killing 33 individuals, predominantly women, children, and the elderly.